opentok/opentok-rtc/README.md

 }
 ```

-Replace 'sessions' with the root where you want to store the archive data (the actual URL that you set as `fb_data_url` configuration parameter.
+**Note:** Replace `"sessions"` in the configuration above with the root where you want to store the archive data (the actual URL that you set as `fb_data_url` configuration parameter.)
+For example, to use this security measure, you will need to your Firebase data URL (`Firebase.dataUrl`) in the configuration as `https://xxxx.firebaseio.com/sessions` where `xxxx` is the unique ID of your Firebase project.

 ## Screen sharing